Overview: Running workflows in Terra

 Practice pipelining with the Workflows Quickstart

-One way to get up and running quickly is to clone and run the workflows in a Featured Workspace.
+One way to get up and running quickly is to clone a Featured Workspace with an interesting workflow.

-To learn the basics of running a workflow in Terra, the Workflows Quickstart is a self-guided tutorial that includes everything you need to get hands-on experience running workflows.
-The T101 Workflows Quickstart is the second in a series of three Quickstarts that walk through a mock study of the correlation between height and grades for a cohort of 7th, 8th, and 9th graders.
+To learn the basics of running a workflow in Terra, follow the Workflows Quickstart's self-guided tutorial.
+It includes everything you need to get hands-on experience running workflows.

 You will first run a preconfigured workflow, then set up and run the same workflow from a blank configuration card.
 As a bonus, you can run a follow-up third workflow to analyze data generated by the first exercises.